 Libby Flores is a 2008 PEN Center USA Emerging Voices Fellow.
 Her short fiction has appeared in American Short Fiction, Post Road Magazine, Tin House The Open Bar, The Guardian, The Rattling Wall, Paper Darts, Bridge Eight, FLASH: The International Short-Short Story Magazine, and The Los Angeles Review of Books.
 She is the former Director of Literary Programs at PEN Center USA.
 In 2018 she was the Director of the Believer Festival.
 She is currently the NYC Director of the Freya Project and the Director of Audience Engagement at BOMB Magazine.
 Libby holds an MFA in creative writing from Bennington College.
 She lives in Brooklyn, but will always be a Texan.
 She can be found at libbyflores.com.

 Kate Ladenheim is a professional multi-hyphenate: a choreographer, arts producer, performer, designer, and digital consultant.
 Kate is artistic director of The People Movers, a dance and arts production company committed to the creation and presentation of socially engaged performance work.
 Her choreography has been presented and commissioned internationally, and she was recently named one of Dance Magazine’s “25 to Watch” in 2018.
-Apart from her work in choreography and production, Kate consults on design and digital marketing for artists, nonprofits and small businesses with Amy Jacobus Marketing.
+Apart from her work in choreography and production, Kate works as a graphic designer and web developer on independent projects and with Amy Jacobus Marketing.

 Rachelle Yousuf is the current president of the Women's National Book Association and a freelance editor and event producer in Los Angeles.
 She manages workshops for the Women's Business Center, a nonprofit focusing on women and minority entrepreneurs, and has a master's in English Literature from California State University, Northridge.
 She helps to produce the Secret Society of the Sisterhood reading series and coordinates the LA branch of the The Freya Project reading series.